ManassehKemevor/multi-layer-perceptron/README.md

-this project implements a Multi-Layer Perceptron (MLP) neural network to perform binary classification using a synthethic dataset. the objective is to predict a binary outcome from a set of numerical features using a feedforward neural network built with Keras and TensorFlow. this project was simple,it was just to to test neural networks i just learnt upon simple training the network achieved a 70% classification accuracy further analysis was not considered... its just a simple project
+This project implements a Multi-Layer Perceptron (MLP) neural network to perform binary classification using a synthetic dataset.
+The objective is to predict a binary outcome from a set of numerical features using a feedforward neural network built with Keras and Tensorflow
+The project was mainly created as a practice exercise to test and apply neural network concepts that I recently learned.
+A simple MLP architecture was trained on the dataset, and after basic training the network achieved approximately 70% classification accuracy
+Since the main goal of this project was experimentation and understanding how neural networks work, further model tuning and detailed analysis were not performed.
+It serves as a simple demonstration of building, training, and evaluating a neural network for binary classification